danieldreier/puppet-push/README.markdown

 ### What push affects
 Push will create files in the ~/.puppet folder of the target system

+Warning: If you're on FreeBSD and not using pkgng, the puppet install script will automatically install it and update the system to use it.

 ### Setup Requirements

 To get started, you must have: